Date: 27.11.2025

 Measuring an irregular shaped room

-Please note: Some measure guides on other websites will explain how to calculate the wastage.
-You do not need to calculate the wastage as our website has a built-in calculator which will add in the wastage for you once you input your room measurements.
+Please note: Some measuring guides on other websites explain how to calculate wastage.
+You don’t need to do this, as the calculator just below will automatically add the wastage once you enter your room measurements.